brycewray/hugo-site/content/posts/2022/02/static-tweets-eleventy-hugo/index.md

 The solution is to present each tweet as *purely static* textual and image content.

-For example, here is a tweet I issued recently when I received[^2] some swag after having submitted some code to a Cloudflare contest:
+For example, here is a 2014 tweet from the U.S. Department of the Interior that Twitter's documentation uses as an example of how to include image content in a tweet:

-{{< stweet user="BryceWrayTX" id="1487140202141425673" >}}
+{{< stweet user="Interior" id="463440424141459456" >}}

-.&nbsp;.&nbsp;. so you get to see the tweet — complete with my Twitter avatar and, in this case, the “attached” photo of the Cloudflare swag — **but** you’re spared all the other stuff that usually would come with it.[^3]
+.&nbsp;.&nbsp;. so you get to see the tweet — complete with the Department's avatar and, in this case, the “attached” photo.[^cookieNote]

 This works because, in each of the methods I’ll discuss below, you’re pulling the tweet’s text and image(s) directly from a Twitter API and then putting them together as you wish.
 Of course, that means you’re also eschewing the Twitter CSS which normally would accompany a tweet’s embed, so you’ll have to apply some bespoke CSS to make things look as you want.
 Such styling concerns are beyond the scope of this post, but you can get some ideas by using your browser’s Inspector tool to see how I styled that tweet above.